turingschool/backend_mod_1_prework/section1/README.md

 Note that it would be possible to delete the entire directory that you created with just `rm -rf secretLibrary`. **Don't do this!** At this point it's better for you to delete each of the files and directories individually so that you get some practice with these commands, which will help you remember them better in the long run.
 The goal here (for this particular exercise) isn't to be efficient and creating and deleting files and directories, it's to *get practice* creating and deleting files and directories.
 Ultimately this practice will allow you to be more efficient in the future.

+This part has been completed as of 5/30/2021

 ## Part C Ruby Foundations

 In this section, you will begin to learn the basics of Ruby.
 You will work through several exercises which will help you get comfortable running files and seeing output.
 You will learn about ways to represent data in Ruby as Strings, Numbers, and Booleans, as well as begin to explore how to capture and work with that data.